Learn

 Table of Contents

-Deploying SonarQube Enterprise Edition in your AWS Elastic Kubernetes Service (EKS) cluster enables you to operate SonarQube’s high-efficiency code analysis with the high availability and scalability of AWS services.
-You can automate your code review process to identify bugs and vulnerabilities as part of your CI/CD pipeline with an orchestrated SonarQube node.
+Deploying SonarQube Server Enterprise Edition in your AWS Elastic Kubernetes Service (EKS) cluster enables you to operate SonarQube Server’s high-efficiency code analysis with the high availability and scalability of AWS services.
+You can automate your code review process to identify bugs and vulnerabilities as part of your CI/CD pipeline with an orchestrated SonarQube Server node.

-Keep in mind that SonarQube Enterprise Edition has higher memory requirements than the Developer Edition.
-Additional computing power and hardware are required for large teams or enterprise-scale installations of SonarQube.
-Your SonarQube instance should include at least eight cores and 16GB of RAM to support running with multiple compute engine workers for high performance.
-It’s also recommended that a node be dedicated to SonarQube operations to avoid backlogs and orchestration conflicts with other services.
-There are also general requirements when deploying SonarQube on Kubernetes to ensure efficient installation and operation.
+Keep in mind that SonarQube Server Enterprise Edition has higher memory requirements than the Developer Edition.
+Additional computing power and hardware are required for large teams or enterprise-scale installations of SonarQube Server.
+Your SonarQube Server instance should include at least eight cores and 16GB of RAM to support running with multiple compute engine workers for high performance.
+It’s also recommended that a node be dedicated to SonarQube Server operations to avoid backlogs and orchestration conflicts with other services.
+There are also general requirements when deploying SonarQube Server on Kubernetes to ensure efficient installation and operation.

-Helm charts are a convenient way to install and manage your SonarQube Kubernetes deployment.
-Sonar provides an official SonarQube Helm chart in a GitHub project that enables a default SonarQube deployment with advanced configurations to suit your environment and software needs.
-You can also find additional instructional details in our SonarQube Artifact Hub.
+Helm charts are a convenient way to install and manage your SonarQube Server Kubernetes deployment.
+Sonar provides an official SonarQube Server Helm chart in a GitHub project that enables a default SonarQube Server deployment with advanced configurations to suit your environment and software needs.
+You can also find additional instructional details in our SonarQube Server Artifact Hub.

 Database Options for Your Kubernetes Deployment